Skip to Content

 There are millions of different animal species, and as scientists learn new facts, the number of species is constantly changing.
 Animals make up over 75% of all species on Earth and fall into two categories: vertebrates and invertebrates.

-Invertebrates are animals without a backbone, and vertebrates are animals having a backbone.
-On the other side, most invertebrates are in the phylum Arthropoda, whereas vertebrates belong to the phylum known as Phylum Chordata.
+Invertebrates are animals lacking a backbone, and vertebrates are those with a backbone.
+Most invertebrates are in the phylum Arthropoda, whereas vertebrates are in the phylum Chordata.

-If we classify further how many animals are in the world, we can divide invertebrates and vertebrates into six categories; those are:
+If we classify further how many animals are in the world, we can divide invertebrates and vertebrates into six categories:

 1. Mammals